• Journal

 As a result of their keen interest in fermentation, they’ve even experimented with fusing the two preservation styles.

 Sample the unique house-cured charcuterie for yourself at the pub.
-Ian uses charcuterie to imbue further layers of flavour in dishes such as game broth with spiced sausage, pickled red cabbage and fermented mushrooms.
+The charcuterie is used to imbue further layers of flavour in dishes such as game broth with spiced sausage, pickled red cabbage and fermented mushrooms.
 The menu also often features a selection of our charcuterie which is served, sharing style, with local cheeses, pickles, chutneys and fermented sourdough.

 Birch Farm